sreckolipovsek/KaliopaMobileViewer/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

+Used libraries:
+  - jQuery and jQuery UI
+  - OpenLayers 2.12

 Setup instructions:
   - Workrs with ASP.NET